 Is the TimeMore C2 Good For Grinding Espresso?

-To see if the TimeMore C2 coffee grinder is suitable to grind espresso, let’s see what how it performs on the factors listed above.
+To see if the TimeMore C2 coffee grinder is suitable for grinding espresso, let’s see what how it performs on the factors listed above.

-However, that is only really an issue with a high end espresso machine with open filter baskets.
-Machines with a pressurized basked (only one small hole in the bottom), are designed to work with supermarket espresso grounds so you can easily get away with the C2 settings.
+However, that is only really an issue with a high-end espresso machine with open filter baskets.
+Machines with a pressurized basket (only one small hole in the bottom), are designed to work with supermarket espresso grounds so you can easily get away with the C2 settings.
 So basic De’Longhi and Flair machines can be used with the TimeMore C2.

 The grind distribution is also slightly larger than you would ideally like for espresso.
 There aren’t too many fines so that shouldn’t really be an issue although less is always better.

 The TimeMore Chestnut C2 also takes quite a while to grind a dose for espresso although it’s not prohibitively long by any means.
 The C2 is one of the faster hand grinders for pour-over and while it’s not the fastest for espresso, it’s still possible to grind 14 grams of coffee for espresso in around a minute or slightly more.

 In short, the Timemore C2 can grind finely enough for espresso but it’s not optimal.
 The adjustments aren’t really fine enough to really dial in a shot perfectly and you’ll likely be left wanting some adjustment settings in between the ones you’ve got available.

 For the price, it’s hard to get something better though.
 Any electric grinder in the same price range is going to result in vastly worse espresso.
 And there aren’t any hand grinders in the same price range that does a better job either.
 For a hand grinder that does espresso well, expect to pay about double what you pay for a C2.
 So in a pinch, the C2 will probably do.